|Admission to the College||Readmission to the College|

 Information for transfer students:

-Prospective students are asked to refer to the undergraduate or graduate (as appropriate) application checklist on the Extended Studies Web page (Accelerated Degree Evening Program application).
-Submit hard copies of references, admissions essay and transcripts directly to the extended campus of interest.
+Prospective students are asked to refer to the undergraduate or graduate (as appropriate) application checklist on the Extended Studies Web page.

 Hard copies of all required forms are available upon request.

-Graduation from an accredited high school with a grade point average of 2.0 or better or General Equivalency Diploma (GED) average 75th percentile or above.
+Graduation from an accredited high school with a grade point average of 2.0 or better or General Equivalency Diploma (GED) average 75th percentile or above is required.

 Admission is granted to transfer students on the basis of: